mappls-api/mapmyindia-places-n-directions-web-sdk/nearbySearch-plugin/readme.md

 6. `popup`: (boolean) Default is true if map is used.
 Used to bind popup to markers.
 7. `popupOptions`: (object) Used to define pop up optional configuration. <br>Example: `popupOptions: {maxWidth:250}`
 8. `fitbounds`: (boolean) Default is true.
 Used to fit all markers to in map view bound.
+9. `geolocation`: boolean value used to enable or disable current location selection .
+Default is true.
-9. `radius`: (number): Defines the radius of nearby search.
+10. `radius`: (number): Defines the radius of nearby search.
-10. `bounds`: (geographic bounds): Used to define the rectangular bounds within which nearby search will work.
+11. `bounds`: (geographic bounds): Used to define the rectangular bounds within which nearby search will work.
-11. `sortBy`: (string)Used to sort the nearby search results.
+12. `sortBy`: (string)Used to sort the nearby search results.
-12. `page`: (number): to request another page of results if available.
+13. `page`: (number): to request another page of results if available.
-13. `pod`: (string): to filter to a certain type of results.
+14. `pod`: (string): to filter to a certain type of results.
-14. `callback`: (method): results will be returned in this method if specified.
+15. `callback`: (method): results will be returned in this method if specified.
-15. `callback_click`: (method): a method that will be called when user clicks on any listing.
+16. `callback_click`: (method): a method that will be called when user clicks on any listing.
 The action returns the eLoc of the selected place.

 <br>